 Theresa Jacks, Deputy Director

-Theresa Jacks serves as the Deputy Director at CNJG focusing on the Council’s government relations and public policy activities, development, evaluation and strategic planning, as well as special projects.
+Theresa Jacks serves as the Deputy Director at CNJG focusing on government relations and public policy activities, development, evaluation and strategic planning, as well as special projects.

 Before joining CNJG, Theresa was the Executive Director at the Whitesbog Preservation Trust, a nonprofit membership organization dedicated to preserving and restoring the historic village of Whitesbog in the NJ Pinelands and the birthplace of the blueberry.
 (The state fruit of New Jersey is the blueberry!)
 Prior to that, she worked in New Jersey State government for nearly twenty years in varying levels of management and leadership.